Central Examinations - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 4. Design

-4.1 The Head of School is responsible for the design processes that ensures the quality of examinations.
+4.1 Each Dean of School is responsible for the design processes that ensures the quality of examinations.

-4.2 To maintain academic integrity of examinations, Course Coordinators are responsible for ensuring that the following occurs:
+4.2 To maintain academic integrity of examinations, Course Coordinators are responsible for ensuring that they:

-(a) regularly change or refresh examination topics and/or questions;
+(a) regularly change or refresh examination topics or questions;

 (b) carefully design assessment to support academic integrity;

-(c) design assessment tasks/topics around authentic activities relating to a work context or recent/current events;
+(c) design assessment tasks and topics around authentic activities relating to a work context or recent/current events;

-(d) personalise the assessment topics by inviting the student to draw on their own experience; and
+(d) personalise the assessment topics by inviting the student to draw on their own experience where relevant; and

 (e) design assessment tasks that assess the student’s process to complete the task.